mindspore-ai/docs/tutorials/source_en/beginner/autograd.md

 We construct the computing function based on the computing process described by the computing graphs.

+[binary_cross_entropy_with_logits](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.binary_cross_entropy_with_logits.html) is a loss function, which computes binary cross entropy between the logits and the label.

 ```python
 def function(x, y, w, b):
     z = ops.matmul(x, w) + b